 Complex Drafting is a special version of WeavePoint, an addition to standard WeavePoint.
-Complex Drafting is developed in collaboration with Åsa Martinsson in Sweden and is especially suited for designing patterns for drawlooms, but is actually made for studying complex patterns in a general way, like in the famous book "Pattern and Loom" by John Becker.
+Complex Drafting is developed in collaboration with Åsa Martinsson in Sweden and is especially suited for designing weaves and patterns for drawlooms, but is actually made for studying complex patterns in a general way, like in the famous book "Pattern and Loom" by John Becker.

 "Complex" means a whole made up of many interrelated parts (e.g. like in "apartment complex").
 In WeavePoint Complex Drafting you can build patterns consisting of more interrelated parts than usual.
 Complex Drafting makes it simple and straightforward to design drawdowns for textiles with several groups of shafts.
 These include damask with pattern harness and ground harness, lampas with pattern harness, ground harness and binding harness, as well as textiles with two warps.
 With Complex Drafting you'll find it easy to combine different groups of shafts; just like a loom with pattern and ground harness.